msv-lab/llm-play/README.md

 FS-tree and JSON formats are interchangeble.
 They both can be used as outputs of LLM sampling, and as inputs or outputs of the `--map` and `--partition` commands.
 Only FS-tree and JSON can be updated with `--update`.

 CSV format is used as the only supported output format for `--diff`, `--distrubiton`, and as an alternative output format for `--map` and `--partition`.
-The CSV encoding is lossy: the data cannot be loaded back from a CSV file, as it does not save prompts, and truncate data longer than 30 characters.
+The CSV encoding is lossy: the data cannot be loaded back from a CSV file, as it does not save prompts, and truncate long data.
 If at least one datum is truncated, the corresponding column name is changed from `Content` to `Content [Truncated]`.
-Different commands produce different CSV schemas.
+Different commands, e.g. `--distribution` and `--diff`, produce different CSV schemas.

 The identity function can be used to convert data between different formats, e.g.